 We may never make pasta again — spaghetti squash is just too perfect of a substitute.
-Low-carb, low-calorie, low-fat and high in vitamin C, spaghetti squash becomes stringy when cooked, resembling, well, spaghetti.
+Low-carb, low-calorie, low-fat and high in vitamin C, healthy spaghetti squash recipe becomes stringy when cooked, resembling, well, spaghetti.
 Combine it with some fresh, delicious ingredients, and you’ve got a healthy faux-pasta dish guaranteed to satisfy anyone, including carb addicts.
 This particular recipe has been adapted from this spaghetti squash recipe on AllRecipes.com.
 Ingredients:

 1 spaghetti squash (about 1.5 to 2 pounds), halved lengthwise and seeded